jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 <div class="answer" markdown="1">
 This is a cryptic suggestion, but it is worth hanging on to, and I think it might justify and encourage some of the critical reflection we aim to undertake this semester.
 If the medium is the message, then most of the time we operate **within** the categories created by that medium.

-However, fact that media shifts, paradigm shifts, or revolutions occur, requires that despite the power of the dominant medium people are still able to find a way to **think outside the box**, outside the categories created or enforced by the medium.
+However, the fact that media shifts, paradigm shifts, or revolutions occur, requires that despite the power of the dominant medium people are still able to find a way to **think outside the box**, outside the categories created or enforced by the medium.

 This might be important for us: If we want to shape the future, rather than be completely shaped by it, then, according to McLuhan, "the serious artist" is in some way an exemplar to be imitated.
 </div>